Enhancing External Validity of Experiments with Ongoing Sampling: Motivating Example

+This experiment lasted for 9 days involving 333,870 participants.
+As users interacted with the search engine being tested, they were randomly assigned to either the treatment or control group.
+The treatment group comprises 167,502 participants, while the control group includes 166,368 participants.
+We assess internal validity—the proper execution of the randomized experiment—using both a Sample Ratio Mismatch (SRM) test and an A/A test to ensure that the groups are comparable.
+Details are deferred to Web Appendix~\ref{sec:appendix:validity_check}.
 Figure~\ref{fig:Empirical} displays the treatment effects observed among users up to the day they joined the platform.
 This suggests that the figure tracks how treatment effects evolve as the experiment’s duration increases and as more users joined.
 In this experiment, the treatment initially shows a significantly positive effect compared to the control condition; however, it is followed by a sharp decline, eventually stabilizing at a level that is statistically indifferent from zero.
 These findings indicate that experimenters might draw different conclusions depending on the experiment’s duration.
 Based on the first four days, one might conclude that the treatment is effective and should be launched, whereas the five to nine-day results suggest that the treatment has no significant effect, leading to the decision not to launch it.